stilxam/maxwell.github.io/README.md

 #### Surveying the Field Of Implicit Neural Representations (ongoing)
 <details>
 <summary>Details</summary>
-This is a continuation of my Bachelor End Project, I am implementing methods such as mixed precision training, <a href="https://github.com/ubc-vision/nf-soft-mining/tree/main">Soft-Mining</a> and <a href="https://github.com/NVlabs/instant-ngp/tree/master/src">Instant-Neural-Graphic Primitives</a> to accelerate training of Implicit Neural Representations in order to finish running the experiments for a survey of methods to learn Implicit Neural Representations (INRs) e.g. NeRFs, SDFs.
+<li>This is a continuation of my Bachelor End Project, I am implementing methods such as mixed precision training, <a href="https://github.com/ubc-vision/nf-soft-mining/tree/main">Soft-Mining</a> and <a href="https://github.com/NVlabs/instant-ngp/tree/master/src">Instant-Neural-Graphic Primitives</a> to accelerate training of Implicit Neural Representations in order to finish running the experiments for a survey of methods to learn Implicit Neural Representations (INRs) e.g. NeRFs, SDFs.</li>
 </details>
 <br/>